“In this world, there is a place of importance for every artist. We all donate to the variety of creation in the world.” (Rosalie Hein)

 The Prep art studio is a place for creative discovery, active participation, careful observation of visual elements of design in all that surrounds us and a place in which to develop skills of creative expression.

 Boys join the specialist visual art programme in their Grade 3 year, and continue working in the studio until the end of their Grade 7 year.
-This allows each boy to build a wide repertoire of skills in using art tools and materials, as well as to develop visual sensitivity and appreciation for artworks, both classical and contemporary.
+This allows each boy to build a wide repertoire of skills in mixed media collage art work, as well as to develop visual sensitivity and appreciation for artworks, both classical and contemporary.
 Careful visual observation is the cornerstone of design success, and boys grow in their response to subtleties of colour, light, shade, texture, form and composition.
 Inspiration is drawn from the natural environment, man-made structures, cultural artefacts, various materials and specialised techniques.

 The basic skills of drawing and painting are developed successively within each grade programme.
 In addition, Grade 4 boys explore an extensive theme on fibre arts, incorporating weaving in many different variations.
 Grade 5 boys enjoy exploring the many possibilities for expression offered by working with clay.
 Grade 6 boys cover a unit on fabric painting and another on print-making.

-Grade 7 learners work extensively with mixed media, which may include mosaic techniques, paper sculpture and fabric collage elements.
+Grade 7 learners work extensively with mixed media, which may include mosaic techniques, paper sculpture, woodwork and paper mache.
 The themes are constantly changing, so that each art semester provides boys with a new challenge.

 Respect for tools and materials, as well as the responsibilities which come with the sharing of a common working space, are part of the learning process.
 Boys learn to persevere and to see positive opportunities in experimentation.